GiottoVerducci/rulebook2024/content.md

 **Wounded:** A vampire who has received damage that they have not mended or a vampire in torpor or on their way to torpor is said to be wounded.

+**Torpor** Vampires in torpor are placed in an area to one side of the uncontrolled region.
+Any retainers, equipment, and other cards on the vampire stay with the vampire when they go into torpor.
+A vampire in torpor is still considered controlled but is not ready.
+They still unlock at the start of the unlock phase but cannot cast any votes or ballots.\
+\
+A vampire in torpor can perform no action except the "leave torpor" action and cannot block or play reaction cards.
+They can play action modifiers during their actions.

 **Limited:** Some cumulative effects are forbidden by the rules.
 For instance, during a bleed action, an action modifier card cannot be played to increase the bleed if the bleed amount is already being increased